The-Evil-Ass-Fountain-Openers/libqmsstyles/README.md

 # libqmsstyles

 ## Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
-Microsoft Ⓒ 2025 All rights reserved.
+Microsoft Ⓒ 2026 All rights reserved.
 All resources belong to Microsoft Corporation.

 ## Introduction

 libqmsstyles is a Qt C++ library tailor-made specifically for Windows Vista+ msstyles parsing (soon Windows XP).
 It is extremely unfinished and some stuff may not work as expected or function names might change in the near future.

-This library is being developed under Qt Creator, with Qt 6.10.0.
+This library is being developed with Qt 6.10.2.

 ## Credits